MechWipf/Mimic/README.md

 `Command + shift + n` | Create a new basic computer without colors.
 `Command + b`         | Create a new advanced pocket computer.
 `Command + shift + b` | Create a new basic pocket computer without colors.
-`Commnad + m`         | Add a modem on the top of the currently focused computer.
+`Commnad + a`         | Add a modem on the top of the currently focused computer.
 `Command + r`         | Reboot the currently focused computer.
 `Command + t`         | Terminate the current program in the focused computer.
 `Command + s`         | Shutdown the currently focused computer.